-\$0 copay Hospice Care Support Allowance: If you are eligible for and elect hospice with an innetwork hospice provider, you may be eligible for a \$500 Hospice Care Support Allowance.
+\$0 copay Hospice Care Support Allowance: If you are eligible for and elect hospice with an in-network hospice provider, you may be eligible for a \$500 Hospice Care Support Allowance.

 Prior health plan approval for requested goods or services is required.
-See your Member Handbook (Evidence of Coverage) for more information on the full list of services covered by the plan.
+Contact your Care Team for more information on the full list of services covered by the plan.